Sangqpham0102/DISTRIBUTED-DATABASE/README.md

-# BAI1 Image Processing Application
+# BAI 1 Image Processing Application

 This application is designed to demonstrate basic image processing techniques using C# and Windows Forms.
 The main functionalities include converting a color image to grayscale, histogram equalization, brightness adjustment, contrast stretching, thresholding, bitwise operations, and image inversion.